 Unchartered clubs are not currently active.
 Interested in starting one up again?
 Visit the Forming a Club page to get the scoop on how to charter.

 Free Leadership and training opportunities.
 Did you know that Student Programs offers free seminars, workshops and conferences throughout the year?
 Get the most out of your club and gain skills to use in later life.
-Coming soon: the Camp Casey Leadership Retreat on Whidbey Island!
+Coming Spring Quarter: the Camp Casey Leadership Retreat on Whidbey Island!
 This is a free leadership retreat and you can attend.
-Register before May 16 at the Camp Casey application page.

 Reserve a meeting room (online form) Need to reserve a room for your club meeting?
 You can reserve Rooms C225 and C211 on a first-come, first-served basis.
 If you would like to use rooms in the Cafeteria or other classrooms on campus, you’ll need your Advisor’s approval to make the meeting room request.
 More information is available on the form.